 The Cornell University Center for Advanced Computing (CAC) is a leader in high-performance computing systems, applications, and data solutions that enable research success.
-As an early technology adopter, CAC helps scientists and engineers accelerate discovery.
-As an educational leader, CAC delivers education, outreach and training (EOT) services efficiently and effectively.
+CAC computing and consulting services help researchers accelerate discovery and broaden impact.

-Located on the Ithaca, NY campus of Cornell University, CAC serves the computational and data needs of Cornell faculty, staff, and student researchers and their collaborators – from astronomers searching for pulsars to physicists analyzing high energy collisions, from life scientists analyzing gene sequences to social scientists securely mining US Census data.
-CAC collaborates with industry through its corporate program.
+Located on the Ithaca, NY campus of Cornell University, CAC serves the computational and data analysis needs of the Cornell community and their collaborators from science and engineering and the humanities.
+Examples are astronomers searching for pulsars, biologists analyzing gene sequences, cardiothoracic surgeons reporting and researching treatment outcomes, physicists analyzing high energy collisions, social scientists mining census data, and psychologists studying language acquisition in children.

-CAC is a core cyberinfrastructure service facility specializing in computational and data-intensive intensive research.
-The Center receives funding from the Cornell University Office of the Vice Provost for Research and Weill Cornell Medical College in New York City, with additional funding from the National Science Foundation and leading public agencies, foundations, and corporations.
+CAC receives funding from the Cornell University Office of the Vice Provost for Research and Weill Cornell Medical College in New York City, with additional funding from the NSF and leading public agencies, foundations, and corporations.

-Cornell University faculty and staff that use CAC resources currently have over $100 million in sponsored program research awards from the National Science Foundation, National Institutes of Health, the U.S. Department of Defense, NASA, the U.S. Department of Agriculture, and other public and private funding agencies.
-CAC industry partners include Avere Systems, Boeing, Corning, Dell, Eucalyptus, HPTi, Intel, MathWorks, Microsoft, NVIDIA, and SQLstream.
+Cornell faculty who use CAC resources currently have over $100 million in sponsored program research awards from the NSF, NIH, DOD, DOE, NASA, USDA, and other public and private funding agencies.